bonepl/ChromaLeague/README.md

 ## Introduction
-Razer Chroma is a wonderful framework provided by [Razer](https://www.razer.com/) for implementing custom led animations for their pheripherals.
+Razer Chroma is a wonderful framework provided by [Razer](https://www.razer.com/) for implementing custom LED animations for their peripherals.

 Many applications/games have its official support but [League of Legends](https://leagueoflegends.com) is not one of them.